We WELCOME Transfers!

 Are you considering transferring to Anna Maria College?

-Are you curious about how your credits will transfer to a new program of study?
+Are you curious about how your credits will transfer to a new program of study?admission@annamaria.edu to connect with an admission counselor.

 How to Apply for Admission

-- Application: Apply using the Anna Maria College Online Application.
+- Anna Maria College Transfer Application

-- For applicants with an associates degree or higher level of education, proof of high school graduation is only required on a case-by-case basis or based on program accreditation.
+- For applicants with an associate’s degree or higher level of education, proof of high school graduation is only required on a case-by-case basis or based on program accreditation.

-- While standardized testing is optional for many programs at Anna Maria College, MBORN accreditation requires students to have a satisfactory score on SAT, ACT, or TEAS.
 Please refer to our Transfer Admission Policy here or contact Transfer Admission for more details.

-- Education Applicants: Standardized testing is optional for many programs at Anna Maria College, including Education; however, it is recommended that Education applicants submit SAT or ACT scores.
+Education Applicants: Standardized testing is optional for many programs at Anna Maria College, including Education; however, it is recommended that Education applicants submit SAT or ACT scores.
 Education applicants are required to have achieved a minimum prior college GPA of 2.75.

-- Prospective Art & Design Applicants: (Art Therapy, Digital and Social Media Design, Graphic Design, Studio Art, and Video and Photographic Arts).
+Prospective Art & Design Applicants: (Art Therapy, Digital and Social Media Design, Graphic Design, Studio Art, and Video and Photographic Arts).
 We encourage the submission of an Art/Design Portfolio as a valuable part of the admissions process.
 Your portfolio gives the College and the Department of Art & Design insights into your interests.
 Portfolio guidelines can be accessed here.

-Once you apply to Anna Maria College, use the Admission Portal to check the status of your application.
+Once you apply to Anna Maria College, use the AMCAT Admission Portal to check the status of your application.
 Contact us at 508-849-3360 with any questions.

 Important Information